JetBrains/kotlin/GRADLE_PLUGIN.md

 ## Overview

 You may use the Gradle plugin to build _Kotlin/Native_ projects.
-Since version 0.8 release builds of the plugin are [available](https://plugins.gradle.org/plugin/org.jetbrains.kotlin.konan) at the Gradle plugin portal so you can apply it using Gradle plugin DSL:
+Since version 0.8 release builds of the plugin are [available](https://plugins.gradle.org/plugin/org.jetbrains.kotlin.konan) at the Gradle plugin portal, so you can apply it using Gradle plugin DSL:

     plugins {
         id "org.jetbrains.kotlin.konan" version "0.9"
     }

-__Note__: The 0.9 version of Kotlin/Native is based on Kotlin 1.3-M1 which is an EAP version and isn't available at plugin portal.
+__Note__: The 0.9 version of Kotlin/Native is based on Kotlin 1.3-M1 which is an EAP version and isn't available on the plugin portal.
 In this case you need to add a Kotlin EAP repository in your `settings.gradle`:

     pluginManagement {
         repositories {